-The spiders of this genus have a remarkably longbetween the and the .
-The legs, except pair of legs , are remarkably long and when relaxed, the spider stretches them to the front and to the back.
+The spiders of this genus have a remarkably long petiolus between the carapace and the abdomen.
+The legs, except pair of legs III, are remarkably long and when relaxed, the spider stretches them to the front and to the back.

 These spiders live on the bark of trees.
 Here they build very fine and small vertical webs, which are almost impossible to see.
 They use them to catch small insects crawling on the bark.
 Only one species occurs in Europe.